 What makes you different than other outpatient clinics?

-Unlike the traditional outpatient clinic, at Action Potential, we provide all of our sessions in a one-on-one format.
+Unlike the traditional outpatient clinic, we provide all of our sessions in a one-on-one format.
 Our therapists treat a variety of ages and conditions, and specifically have advanced training, certifications, and years of experience treating clients of all ages and abilities.
 We understand how to use education and exercise to improve complex medical conditions, as well as how advanced age may impact recovery from injury or illness.
 Whether transitioning from inpatient rehabilitation to home, rehabilitating a sports injury, or just hoping to improve overall mobility, our therapists have the skills and time to help you reach your optimal potential.

 No!
-In the state of Pennsylvania, a person can see a physical therapist for 30 days without a doctor’s prescription or referral.
+In the state of Pennsylvania, a person can see a physical therapist for 30 days without a doctor’s referral or prescription.
 As the leading experts in musculoskeletal conditions, a physical therapist is best-suited to address your needs and will help save you money on your healthcare costs.
 Some insurances, like Medicare, require a referral from a doctor in order to pay for services, however, our administrative team can assist with that process.

 What should I wear?